 Examples of using dplyr to remove specific row in R

-We can use dplyr for the same data manipulation task as when we use base R functions:
+We can use dplyr for the same task as above:

 1. Remove Specific Row with the slice() function